Thanadev/TestKinetix/README.md

 **Remove the division per 10 in the LinearInterpolator**

 Weirdly, the interpolation seems to be finished way before the timeRatio of the Lerp function gets to 1.
-Maybe there is an easing ?
+Maybe there is an easing?
 Didn’t have time to look more into it and created the illusion by dividing by ten (sorry, magic number).

 **Use UnityEvent for OnMove**

 Currently the AnimationController and the MovementController reference each other.
-We could use UnityEvents instead, allowing other systems to listen to movement instead.
+We could use UnityEvents instead, allowing other systems to listen to movement.

 **Continue to implement interfaces and providers for ClipReaders and Interpolators**